henri/spb/README.md

 start-private-browser --template-path bin/spb-templates
 ```

-The SPB template file always has the same name in the spb-templates directory "spb.config" and the default template path is "~/bin/spb-templates/".
+The SPB template file always has the same name in the spb-templates directory ```spb.config``` and the default template path is ```~/bin/spb-templates```.
 Various options may be set via the spb.config file.
+The value specified  using the ```--template-path``` option is also the path in which browser templates are read and written.

 If there is an option you wish to modifiy but it is not yet supported [raise an issue](https://github.com/henri/spb/issues) or submit a [pull request](https://github.com/henri/spb/blob/main/README.md#rocket-contributing-to-the-project).

 <br>
 <br>